 Does your child really need a road bike?

-Before you go ahead and buy your 8 year old a drop-handlebar road bike, please do ask yourself whether he or she is really ready for one.
+Before you go ahead and buy your 8 year old a drop-handlebar road bike, please do ask yourself whether s/he is really ready for one.
 Whilst they may want to emulate their racing hero, there are a few things to remember about a road bike:

 - A kids road bike is much harder to ride than a hybrid or mountain bike

-- They are more restrictive in where you can go
+- They can be more restrictive in where you can go

 - The riding position isn’t ideal for carrying heavy rucksacks